-Whether you’re looking to get into banjo playing or you’re ready to upgrade your instrument, having a rough idea of which brands are good and which aren’t can save you a tonne of time picking a banjo.
+Whether you’re looking to get into banjo playing or you’re ready to upgrade your instrument, having a rough idea of which brands are good and which aren’t can save you a ton of time in choosing a new banjo.

-And with banjos, having been around for a couple of hundred years now, have a lot of amazing brands that have spent years perfecting their skills in making them.
+This round string instrument have been around for a couple of hundred years now, so there are several amazing brands that have spent years perfecting their skills in making them.

-In this post, we’re going to be taking a closer look at the history of some of these best banjo brands
+So to help you choose, in this post, we’re going to be taking a closer look at the 10 of these best banjo brands in the world.
+Let’s get started.

-Deering banjos are each a work of art, hand-built in California by the Deering family.
+First up, we have Deering banjos.
+These are each a work of art, hand-built in California by the Deering family.
 Greg Deering fell in love with woodworking as a child and began this impressive company with his wife in 1975.

 Today, the company is still family-run and passed on to their daughter.
 In their nearly 50 years of business, they’ve revolutionized banjo practices and become a trusted name for quality.